16 hidden gems & OFF the beaten track activities in Barcelona

 12. Torre Collserola

-13. Shop at the Els Encants flea market
+13. Els Encants: Barcelona’s unique flea market

-14. Visit a number of cemeteries
+14. Visit these beautiful cemeteries

 16. Catalan traditions